Sable-Reverie/Lyrics-Cleaner/README.md

+# If You Want To Use This Simple Tool You Can Check Description Of This Repo

 # LRC Cleaner By Prem

 A lightweight, offline-capable web tool to clean `.lrc` lyrics files by removing timestamps, extra tags, and unwanted text.
 Perfect for tidying up lyrics before using them in music players or karaoke apps.